gfouilhe/MathModelForPredCod/README.md

     e^{n+1}_j = \beta Wf_{j-1}e^{n+1}_{j-1} + \lambda Wb_{j+1}e^{n}_{j+1} + (1 - \beta - \lambda ) e^{n}_{j} - \alpha \nabla E^{n}_{j-1}

+for all j,n.

 where *n* are timesteps, *j* layers, *e* activations, *E* error of prediction, *Wf* and *Wb* weights.

 ## Asymptotic behaviour

+We can rewrite previous reccurence equation vectorially, representing the activity of all layers on :

+        e^{n+1} = \beta Wf e^{n+1} + \lambda Wb e^{n} + D e^{n} - \alpha / d E e^{n} + S

+with appropriates Wf, Wb, D, E, D.

+This is a arithmetico-geometric reccurence equation whose asymtotoc behaviour is determined by the spectral radius of the matrix :

+        A := (I -  \beta Wf)^-1 (\lambda Wb + D + \alpha / d E)

+One of the main goals of the code of this repository is to study the actual properties of this matrix on a real machine learning model.

 ## Time and space continuous model

+The reccurence equation suggest a dynamic depending simultaneously on time and space.
+Here space represents layers.
+Space-continuous DNNs has been recently widely studied under the name of "Neural Differential Equations".

 ## References :
 - Predictive Coding for Deep Neural Networks, G. Fouilhé et al. *TIR Work, not published*